kingjulio8238/memarydocs/docs/concepts.md

 The above process includes the routing agent, knoweldge graph and memory modules that are all integrated into the `ChatAgent` class located in the `src/agent` directory.

+!!! note
     Raw source code for these components can also be found in their respective directories including benchmarks, notebooks, and updates.

 ## Detailed Component Breakdown